scylladb/scylladb/tools/toolchain/README.md

 You will have access to both scylla and scylla-ccm in the container.

-Interactive mode is also supported, using the docker `-i` and `-t` flags:

-    ./tools/toolchain/dbuild -it -- bash

-this will drop you into a shell, with all of the toolchain accessible.
+Interactive mode is also supported: running `dbuild` with no arguments will drop you into a shell, with all of the toolchain accessible.

 ## Obtaining the current toolchain